tca19/programming-notes/the-c-programming-language/ch04-functions/ch04-notes.md

 ```

 Variables declared inside a block **hide** external variables which have the
 same name.
-In general, avoid variable names that conceal variable of outer
+In general, avoid variable names that conceal variables of outer
 scope.

 ```C